Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 Uses Notify to broadcast and allow Read the current settings (which may be extended in the future) as an array of consecutive bytes.
 It notifies when a setting is changed.

-Currently the Notify includes only one byte where every two bit represents the status of the logging related settings:
+Currently the Notify/Read includes the following data:

+Byte 0 includes the logging and other general settings with a bit mask detailed below:

 _Delta Time logging_ - whether to broadcast the measured delta times